SuperElastix/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

     $ python Packaging/setup.py install

 This will install the SimpleITK python module with SimpleElastix, which can then be imported into scripts like any other python module.
-If you want to install SimpleElastix into a virtual environment, activate the virtual environment on beforehand and omit :code:`sudo`.
-If you don't know what a virtual environment is, don't worry about it, it is entirely optional.

 # Java
 TODO: Pull request welcome.